RolfBremer/in-dexter/in-dexter.typ

 // Use of this code is governed by the License in the LICENSE.txt file.
 // For a 'how to use this package', see the accompanying .md, .pdf + .typ documents.

-/**
- * adds a new entrty to the index
+// Adds a new entrty to the index
- * @param fmt: function: content -> content
+// @param fmt: function: content -> content
- * @param initial: "letter" to sort entries under - otherwise first letter of entry is used,
+// @param initial: "letter" to sort entries under - otherwise first letter of entry is used,
- *        useful for indexing umlauts or accented letters with their unaccented versions or
+//    useful for indexing umlauts or accented letters with their unaccented versions or
- *        symbols under a common "Symbols" headline
+//    symbols under a common "Symbols" headline
- * @param ..entry, variable argument to nest index entries (left to right) */
+// @param ..entry, variable argument to nest index entries (left to right)
 #let index(fmt: it => it, initial: none, ..entry) = locate(loc => [
     #metadata((
         fmt: fmt,